Reading time: 16 min.

 • Hair that does not grow as long as it used to

-The most effective treatment for adolescent androgenetic alopecia is topical Minoxidil [7][9].
+Treatment: The most effective treatment for adolescent androgenetic alopecia is topical Minoxidil [7][9].
 Using Minoxidil and a derma roller together for hair growth can improve its absorption and enhance its effect.

 Low-level light therapy (LLLT) for hair growth has also proven itself helpful in achieving hair regrowth and it is completely safe for teenagers.

 While Finasteride is very efficient in treating this condition in adults, it has not been approved for use in minors (and it would not be recommended for girls anyway).
-But you can try a natural DHT blocker, such as rosemary oil for hair growth or pumpkin seed oil for hair.
+However, you can try a natural DHT blocker, such as rosemary oil for hair growth or pumpkin seed oil for hair.

 Telogen effluvium in a teenager